Mets slugger Michael Conforto sent to NY to see doctor - WHIZ News

 The slugger had an MRI in Florida but left camp and was sent to New York on Monday night to meet with the team’s medical director, Dr. David Altchek, for further evaluation, the Mets said.

-Conforto was injured late last week.
-He was out of the lineup again Monday when the Mets and Miami Marlins played to a 1-all tie.
+Conforto was injured Saturday against Washington.
+He was out of the lineup Sunday against Houston and again Monday when the Mets and Miami Marlins played to a 1-all tie.

 Newsday was first to report that general manager Brodie Van Wagenen said Conforto was headed to New York to see Altchek.